paper-leaf/alton/README.md

 ```

 ### Header Scroll ###
-The Idea behind header scroll is that you have a featured header area, that disappears on scroll, and you find yourself at the main content with native scrolling enabled.
+The Idea behind header scroll is that we only apply scrolljacking to the topmost "Hero" container; one scroll movement takes the user to the top of the next section of content and native scrolling is enabled.
+[Here's a demo of Header Scroll.](#)

 Here is an example for all the options available for headerScroll: